ucb-152/lab6/README.md

 ```
 This should output the execution times for each of the kernels, as well as the input parameters like batch size, channel count, image & filter fimensions, and date type.

-Note that `conv2d_torch` will be significantly faster than the NumPy versions, since it has been heavily optimized in the backend.
-The NumPy implementations are meant to provide a programatic reference for how to code the kernels on NKI.
-Moreover, the tiled NumPy version may be slightly slower, due to the reshaping and looping, but it will be faster (and required) on architectures like Tranium that are meant for tiling and parallelization.
+Note that the tiled matmul version may be slightly slower than the plain matmul version (due to the reshaping, looping, etc), but it will be faster (and required) on architectures like Tranium that are meant for tiling and parallelization.

 ### Step 1: Brainstorm your implementation

+#### Optimization Tips:
+TODO:
+- Suggestions for mapping and tiling

+#### Brainstorm using NKI Simulate
+TODO

 #### Brainstorm using NumPy
 If you want to brainstorm your implementation (reshaping, tiling, loading/storing, operations, etc), you can first create a reference implementation on NumPy by adding a function to `conv2d_ref.py` and the list of kernels in `ref_tester.py`.
 This way, before you move to programming using NKI, you can confirm that your approach is functionally correct (i.e. correct outputs).